Rising property valuations mean no tax levy increase needed to fund Gering school budget

-The Gering Public Schools Board of Education reviewed a spending plan approaching $40 million but without any property tax increase at its annual budget hearing this week.
+The Gering Public Schools Board of Education reviewed a spending plan approaching $40 million but without any property tax increase at its annual budget hearing on Monday, Sept.
+12.

 The proposed FY 2022-23 budget is $36.1 million with a mandatory cash reserve of $1.7 million, or $37.8 million overall.
 Necessary cash reserve is dictated by the state.